datagrok-ai/public/help/develop/getting-started.md

 with plugins or build your applications on top of Datagrok.

-If you have any questions or suggestions after reading this Getting Started guide, go to our [Community Forum] &mdash; typically respond within 24 hours.
+If you have any questions or suggestions after reading this Getting Started guide, go to our [Community Forum] &mdash; we typically respond within 24 hours.

-## Let's start
+## Let's Start

 If you already know something about Datagrok (probably thanks to our [YouTube channel]), you can take a fast track:

-* Have a look at the [20-minute introduction to a Datagrok application] for a refresher, and then proceed to the [JavaScript programming exercises](exercises.md) that explain how to use Datagrok with JavaScript.
+* Have a look at the [20-minute introduction to a Datagrok application] for a refresher, and then proceed to the [JavaScript programming exercises](exercises.md) that explain how to work with Datagrok using the JavaScript API.
 * Check out the [Daily Sources of Information](#daily-sources-of-information), where you can post questions and get information about the platform updates.
 Return to Daily Sources of Information from time to time to study Datagrok in depth.